mashua/poc-fsm/README.md

 <u>**Currently Supported Features:**</u>

- 1. Representation of the FSM in a yaml file (see shipped example poc-fsm.yml file).
+ 1. Representation of the FSM in a .gv, .tex or .yml file.
+ 2. Parsing of the .gv, .tex files and generation of a .yml file.
- 2. Parsing the .yml file and generation of one .h and one .c file.
+ 3. Parsing of the .yml file and generation of .h and one .c files.

 The .h file contains the definitions to be used, such as prototype functions, and a custom defined type for the states representation.

 The .c file contains skeleton code to implement your FSM transitioning logic.
-One function per defined state is generated with some facilities as: logging of current triggered state and resulting state, a comment statement containig all possible next transitions that where declared valid from the specific state and they where described at the .yml file.
+One function per defined state is generated with some facilities as: logging of current triggered state and resulting state, a comment statement containig all possible next transitions that where declared valid from the specific state.

 The generated skeleton functions are named trigger_<STATE_NAME\>, e.g, trigger_STATE6( );

- 3. The generated files are stored on the 'code_gen' subfolder, relativelly from where the 'state_parser.rb' script is executed.
+The generated files are stored on the 'code_gen' subfolder, relativelly from where the 'state_parser.rb' script is executed.
 You can change it by approprietally setting the ''FILE_GEN_DIR'' variable at the script's source.

 <u>**Future work may be:**</u>